How to Change Your Name After Marriage

 5. Update your car title and registration

 You must update your vehicle title and registration when your name or address changes.
-You can often complete this process online, by mail, or by filling out papers at the DMV.
+This process can often be completed online, by mail, or in person at the DMV.

 The procedure for car title and registration changes varies across states.
 You should consult your state's DMV website for precise details.